Sudan national football team

-The Sudan national football team (مُنْتَخَب السُّودَان الْوَطَنِيّ لِكُرَّةُ الْقَدَم) represents Sudan in international football and is controlled by the Sudan Football Association, the governing body for football in Sudan.
+The Sudan national football team (مُنْتَخَب السُّودَان لِكُرَّةُ الْقَدَم) represents Sudan in international football and is controlled by the Sudan Football Association, the governing body for football in Sudan.
 Its home ground is Khartoum Stadium in the capital Khartoum.

 In 1957, it was one of the three teams to participate in the inaugural Africa Cup of Nations, the other two being Egypt and Ethiopia.

-Sudan is one of the oldest teams in Africa and won the 1970 Africa Cup of Nations as hosts.
+They won the 1970 Africa Cup of Nations as hosts.

 History

 Beginning and an African giant (1946–1970)

 The Sudan Football Association was founded in 1936 and thus it became one of the oldest football associations to exist in Africa.
 However, before the foundation of the Football Association, Sudan had started experiencing football brought to the country by the British colonizers since early 20th century via Egypt.
 Other Sudanese clubs founded at that time include Al-Hilal Omdurman, Al-Merrikh, which led to popularization of football in the country.
 The Khartoum League became the first national league to be played in Sudan, laying ground for the future development of Sudanese football.

 Being experienced early with football, Sudan was quick to affiliate itself with FIFA in 1948, and soon after, Sudanese officials were instrumental, along with Ethiopian, South African and Egyptian counterparts, forming the Confederation of African Football in the Sudanese capital of Khartoum in 1957.
 Following the establishment of CAF, Sudan participated in the 1957 African Cup of Nations, the first historic Africa Cup of Nations which Sudan was host.
 The national team finished third, as South Africa was banned over apartheid.

 During that early era, Sudan produced some of the finest players, most notably Mustafa Azhari, the captain of Sudan during this period; Nasr El-Din Abbas, who became Sudan's top scorer in the country's football team; Siddiq Manzul, who was an instrumental leader in Sudan's forward; Ali Gagarin with his meteoric ability.
 Sudan then won the 1970 African Cup of Nations, their only African trophy up to date.